LAKE VERMILION AREA AUTUMN ACTIVITIES

-It's an excellent time of year for hiking, biking, boating, and golfing.
+It’s an excellent time of year for fishing, hunting, hiking, biking, boating, and golfing.

 And don’t forget, some of the finest fishing of the year is in the fall!

-A visit to Minnesota's Lake Vermilion in September or October is worth the trip - check our lodging specials page for discounted rates.
+A visit to Minnesota’s Lake Vermilion in September or October is worth the trip.

 Some suggestions for fall color drives surrounding Lake Vermilion…